UK Shared Prosperity Fund

 Pendle Council

-Arts & Cultural Development
+Arts and Cultural Development

 E6: Support for local arts, cultural, heritage and creative activities.